jimratliff/GenoMac-user/resources/docs_to_display_to_user/Downie_how_to_configure.md

   - Even if you don’t see this “Thank you for trying out Downie 4!” window, your Downie license may still not be activated.
 (This can happen if you dismiss the “Thank you for trying out Downie 4!” window by pressing the “Continue Trial” button.
 - Make Downie the active app (if it’s not already)
 - Now we use a Keyboard Maestro macro to enter the name and license code necessary to activate the license.
-- ❑ Click on the Keyboard Maestro menubar status icon, and choose “GenoMac Bootstrap » Register Downie”
+- ❑ Click on the Keyboard Maestro menubar status icon, and choose “GenoMac Bootstrap » **Register Downie 4**”
   - This will choose the menu item: “Downie 4” » “Enter License Code…”, and then populate the email-address and license-code fields with the credentials under which Downie is registered.
     - Note that these credentials do *not* exist in this repo, but rather are stored in my securely privately synced macro set.